-“CV” stands for curriculum vitae.
-This Latin phrase is the technical meaning of a CV and stands for “course of life.”
+“CV” stands for curriculum vitae or, in Latin, “course of life.”
 So, what does a CV mean on a job application?
-It’s a detailed summary of your academic and professional life — this document usually is more than two pages long.
+When an employer specifically asks for a CV, they expect a detailed summary of your academic and professional life in a document that is usually more than two pages long.

-You usually write a CV for highly specialized jobs in academia, law, medical research, finance or business.
-Although your CV briefly summarizes your work history, the purpose of a CV is to sell your school credentials to potential employers.
+In most cases, a CV is required for highly specialized jobs in academia, law, medical research, finance, or business.
+For this reason, although your CV briefly summarizes your work history, the main purpose of a CV is to showcase your academic credentials and research experience to potential employers.

 What to include in a CV